Crash Bandicoot (video game): Character and art design

-Gavin and Rubin described Cortex to Zembillas as "[having] a huge head but a tiny body, he's a mad scientist, and he dresses a bit like a Nazi from The Jetsons".
+Gavin and Rubin described Cortex to Zembillas as "[having] a huge head but a tiny body, he's a mad scientist, and he dresses a bit like a Nazi from The Jetsons (1962—63)".
 Gavin owns Zembillas' original ink sketches of Crash, while Rubin owns the original sketches of Cortex.
 Cortex was originally envisioned as a self-aware video game character who was bothered by the clichés he embodied and addressed the audience throughout the game.
 This aspect was removed after Naughty Dog decided that cutscenes would disrupt the game's pacing.
 Cortex's right-hand man Doctor Nitrus Brio, originally named "Needy Brio", was developed as a foil.

 Aku Aku was originally conceived as an elderly human character who communicated through mumbles only intelligible to Crash, in a manner similar to the dynamic between C-3PO and R2-D2 of the Star Wars franchise.
 His name originates from a Polynesian restaurant located near the Alewife station, which featured giant tiki statues out front.
 The Aku Aku masks that protect Crash were a late addition intended to balance the gameplay's difficulty.
 Because Cerny's initial suggestion of a translucent shield would have been technically impractical, the floating masks were created as a low-polygon alternative.

-The boss characters Ripper Roo and Papu Papu created opportunities for Naughty Dog's animators to implement such features as overlapping action and jiggling fat; the former also served as a humorous demonstration of the dangers of the Cortex Vortex.
-Pinstripe Potoroo was inspired by the film The Godfather.
-Tawna, originally named "Karmen", was based on actress Pamela Anderson, though her design was scaled back to be less provocative.
+The boss characters Ripper Roo and Papu Papu created opportunities for Naughty Dog's animators to implement such features as overlapping action and jiggling fat respectively; the former also served as a humorous demonstration of the dangers of the Cortex Vortex.
+Pinstripe Potoroo and Tawna (originally named "Karmen") were respectively inspired by The Godfather (1972) and actress Pamela Anderson, though Tawna's design was scaled back to be less provocative.
 The Komodo Brothers and Tiny Tiger, who would appear as boss characters in future games in the series, were originally created for the first game.

 On creating the levels for the game, Pearson first sketched each environment, designing and creating additional individual elements later.
 Pearson aimed for an organic, overgrown look to the game and worked to completely avoid straight lines and 90-degree corners.
 A Naughty Dog artist sketched every single background object in the game before it was modeled.
 Naughty Dog's artists were tasked with making the best use of textures and reducing the amount of geometry.
 Dark and light elements were juxtaposed to create visual interest and separate geometry.
 The artists would squint when sketching, texturing, and playing the levels to make sure they could be played by light value alone.
 They ensured to use color correctly by choosing mutually accentuating colors as the theme for the "Lost City" and "Sunset Vista" levels.
 The interior of Cortex's castle was designed to reflect his twisted mind.
 According to Rubin, the artists worked on the visuals for eight months before any game code was written.